No more being able to take advantage of an employer’s plan.

 - Mike is single and runs a landscape architecture business full-time.
 He is allowed to claim all of his health insurance premiums for the self-employed deduction.

 - Rick and Joan are a married couple filing jointly.
-Rick is a stocking manager for a home-improvement chain, and has been eligible for group coverage through his employer for the entire year, but doesn’t participate.
+Rick is a stocking manager for a home-improvement chain, and has been eligible for group health insurance coverage through his employer for the entire year, but doesn’t participate.
 Joan owns an online crafts business and has a health insurance policy covering the two of them.
-None of the insurance premiums from Joan’s plan are allowed to be included in the self-employed health insurance deduction because Rick was eligible for coverage all year, even though he has no role in the business, and doesn’t participate in his employer’s group plan.
+None of the insurance premiums from Joan’s plan are allowed to be included in the self-employed health insurance deduction because Rick was eligible for coverage all year (even though he has no role in Joan’s business and doesn’t participate in his employer’s group health insurance).
 All of the insurance premiums must be claimed on Schedule A.

 - Taylor and Analise are a married couple filing jointly.
-Taylor began the year as a partner in an ad agency, participating in the company-sponsored insurance plan.
-She was fired on June 4th, but was hired by a rival in July, becoming eligible for the new company’s group insurance as of October 17th.
+Taylor began the year as a partner in an ad agency, participating in the company-sponsored group health insurance.
+She was fired on June 4th, but was hired by a rival in July, becoming eligible for the new company’s group health insurance as of October 17th.
 Analise is a caterer who maintained a separate individual policy all year.
 Only the payments Analise made for coverage during July, August and September are permitted to be taken under the self-employed health insurance deduction, because Taylor was eligible with one company until and including June (even if it was just for 4 days), and then became eligible for the new employer’s plan in October.
-Even though Analise’s policy is just for her, being married made her eligible for coverage under her spouse’s group plan, which nullifies her ability to claim the front-page deduction for all periods of spousal eligibility.
+Even though Analise’s policy is just for her, being married made her eligible for coverage under her spouse’s group health insurance, which nullifies her ability to claim the self-employed health insurance deduction for all periods of spousal eligibility.
 All other premium payments must be reported on Schedule A.

-In the first section about business profits, I mentioned health insurance payments not being a “business expense” even if it gets paid out of a business account.
+In the first section, I mentioned health insurance payments not being a “business expense” even if it’s paid from a business account.

 I said that it will come up again at a later time, and this is that time.

-The health insurance premiums paid aren’t considered in any capacity for the purpose of tax calculations.
+The health insurance premiums paid aren’t considered in any capacity for the purpose of self-employment tax calculations.

 Generally, people will look at their income statement and take a percentage of the net income from that report to remit for their estimates.

-Some people may take it a step further and use that figure combines with the IRS Self-Employment Tax worksheet or some website calculator to come up with the exact amount they should pay for estimated taxes.
+Some people may take it a step further and use that figure combined with the IRS Self-Employment Tax worksheet or some website calculator to come up with the exact amount they should pay for their self-employment tax payments.